Who is Hai Bo?

-Hai Bo was born in the Jilin Province of China, and graduated from the Printmaking Department of the Fine Art Institute of Jilin in 1984 and has since started venturing in art and photography.
+Hai Bo was born in the Jilin Province of China, and graduated from the Printmaking Department of the Fine Art Institute of Jilin in 1984 and has since started venturing into art and photography.

 Most of his photography work shows people in different stages of life.
 Hai has emphasized photography not just to note what changes in the Chinese culture with time but also what affects society negatively or positively over time.
 Hai’s work focuses on what endures and the effects of people and their activities on humankind and the environment.

 Most of his subjects are people close to him, such as family and friends.
 Others are those he comes across in the market or similar places.
 All of them are villagers from rural China.
 Hai is also known for restaging photos that were taken years ago by other photographers.
 He also makes sure that the images carry his own message.

 Amongst his work, the They series that he made from 1997 to 2000 stands out.
 In it, he compares an older and a newer photo, displaying signs of age and topographical changes.
 The new image is always a restaged version of the previous one.
 The two pictures are shown together so that someone can clearly see the difference.
 Some of these works also act as reminders of death.
 Hai Bo leaves an absence of space in place for the images of those that no longer live.

 His first solo exhibition shows his attachment to his family and the hometown of Changchun.
 In it, his images capture vast landscapes and his maternal grandfather.
 Hai thought that his maternal grandfather exemplified a way of life in the rural sides of china.